 - 1. Complete the required core curriculum courses; - 2.
 Complete the requirements in at least one major; - 3.
 Complete a minimum of 120 credit hours with a cumulative grade point average (GPA) of 2.00 or above; - 4.
 Complete at the University not less than 18 credit hours required for the major; - 5.
-Complete the residency requirement of at least 30 hours of the last 36 hours, required for a degree, at Wheeling University; - 6.
+Complete a minimum of 90 total credit hours in residence or if transferring in with more than 90 credits then students must the residency requirement of at least 30 hours of the last 36 hours, required for a degree, at Wheeling University; - 6.
 Satisfy all financial obligations to the University; - 7.
 Complete assessment tests and interviews which may be required; and - 8.
 Submit an application for graduation within the prescribed time frame as published by the Registrar's Office.